Watchmaker Glossary

 Alternation

-Movement of a pendulum or an oscillating member, limited by two consecutive extreme positions.
+Movement of a pendulum or an oscillating organ, limited by two consecutive extreme positions.
 The balance of a mechanical watch generally makes five vibrations per second, or 18,000 per hour.
-The oscillation ("tic-tac") has two alternations (the word oscillation is sometimes incorrectly used to designate the alternation).
+The oscillation ("tick-tock") has two alternations (the word oscillation is sometimes incorrectly used to designate the alternation).

 Shock absorber

-Elastic bearing whose purpose, in the watch, is to absorb the shocks received by the pivots of the balance shaft.
+Elastic bearing which aims, in the watch, to absorb shocks received by the pivots of the balance axis.

 Anchor

-Centerpiece of the escapement, in steel or brass, so named because of its shape, reminiscent of a ship's anchor.
+Centerpiece of the exhaust, in steel or brass, so named because of its shape, which recalls the anchor of ships.

 Essen Ring

-First truly accurate quartz oscillator, used for observatory quartz clocks.
+First truly precise quartz oscillator, used for observatory quartz clocks.

 Shockproof

-Standard designation granted to watches capable of withstanding an accidental fall from a height of 1 m onto a hard surface without adverse consequences, thus meeting criteria rigorously defined by ISO (International Organization for Standardization, founded in Geneva in 1947 ).
+Standardized designation granted to watches capable of withstanding an accidental fall from a height of 1 m onto a hard surface without adverse consequences, thus meeting criteria rigorously defined by ISO (International Organization for Standardization, founded in Geneva in 1947). ).

 Applied

-Hour numerals or signs cut from metal plates and then glued or riveted to the dial are called appliques.
+We call appliques the hour numerals or signs cut out of metal plates and then glued or riveted to the dial.

 Crossbow